 Special Issue in Electronics: Recent Advances in Chaotic Systems and Their Security Applications

 Therefore, symmetry can play an important role in the field of nonlinear systems and especially in the field of designing nonlinear circuits that produce chaos.
-In more detail, from designing chaotic systems and circuits with symmetric nonlinear terms to the study of system’s equilibria with symmetry in the case of self-excited attractors or symmetric line of equilibria in the case of hidden attractors, the feature of symmetry can play significant role in this kind of systems.
+In more detail, from designing chaotic systems and circuits with symmetric nonlinear terms to the study of a system’s equilibria with symmetry in the case of self-excited attractors or symmetric line of equilibria in the case of hidden attractors, the feature of symmetry can play a significant role in such systems.

-The aim of this Special Issue is to collect contributions in nonlinear chaotic systems and circuits that present as special a kind of symmetries as the aforementioned.
-Applications of chaotic systems and circuits where symmetry, or the deliberate lack of symmetry, is present, are also welcome.
+The aim of this Special Issue is to collect contributions considering nonlinear chaotic systems and circuits that present any of the aforementioned symmetries.
+Applications of chaotic systems and circuits where symmetry, or the deliberate lack of symmetry, is present are also welcome.

 Prof. Dr. Christos Volos